openSVM/larp/README.md

 ### Symbol-Level Intelligence

-Sidecar can understand and operate on individual code symbols (functions, classes, variables) with context awareness.
+LARP can understand and operate on individual code symbols (functions, classes, variables) with context awareness.

 ### Repository Mapping